TopSwagCode/Dotnet.IdentityServer/README.md

 * http://localhost:6001 API Project

 This is a work in progress project :) Handle with care.
 Alot of hardcoded IP's still in place to be fixed

+Default users for now:

+username "alice" and "bob" with password: Pass123$